India stands with people of Sri Lanka: MEA on dramatic political developments in Colombo | Politics

 Sri Lankan Prime Minister Ranil Wickremesinghe's private residence in Colombo set on fire by the protestors.

-Sri Lankan Prime Minister Ranil Wickremesinghe says he is willing to resign and make way for all-party government.
+Sri Lanka PM Wickremesinghe says willing to resign to make way for all-party govt - statement

+Lankan PM Wickremesinghe offers to resign to make way for all-party government; President Rajapaksa's whereabouts unknown